Exit sign: Modern installations

-In the United States, the National Fire Protection Association (NFPA) defines the uniformed standard for exit signs.
-NFPA 101 - 7.10.3.1 requires text based exit signs for all standard mounted applications, but pictogram supplements are allowed as long as approval from the local authority is obtained and complies with NFPA 170.
-The NFPA has also approved the ISO pictogram as an option for low level glow-in-the-dark signs.
-New York City local law 26 requires these low level symbolic signs in all high rise buildings.
-In tunnels, the Transportation Research Board recommends using the ISO symbol.
-Newer Airbus, Bombardier CS100 and Boeing 787 Dreamliner planes started using the new pictogram exit signs, which were approved by the FAA in 2012 and 2014 (depending on aircraft type).
-The newly renovated Government Center subway station in Boston, as well as MBTA's newer Type 9 streetcars for the Green Line and new Orange Line trains by CRRC, uses exit signs with white-on-green "EXIT" text with the ISO pictogram next to it.
-Recent terminal renovations at the Albany International Airport have added supplemental ISO pictogram exit signage on terminal way-finding signage near the emergency exits.
+In the United States, the International Building Code, and in some jurisdictions, National Fire Protection Association (NFPA) 101 Life Safety Code, generally define the standard for exit signs.
+The IBC, starting with the 2021 edition, allows pictograms for internally illuminated exit signs.
+NFPA 101 - 7.10.3.1 requires textual exit signs for all standard mounted applications; pictograms are allowed instead of or in addition to text if approved by local authorities and compliant with NFPA 170.
+The NFPA has also approved the ISO pictogram as an option for low-level glow-in-the-dark signs.
+New York City local law 26 requires these low-level pictograms in all high-rise buildings.
+In tunnels, the Transportation Research Board recommends the ISO symbol.

+Newer Airbus, Bombardier CS100, and Boeing 787 Dreamliner planes use the new pictogram exit signs, which were approved by the FAA in 2012 and 2014 (depending on aircraft type).
+The renovated Government Center subway station in Boston, and the MBTA's newer Type 9 streetcars for the Green Line and new Orange Line and Red Line trains made by CRRC, use signs bearing "EXIT" in white on a green background beside the ISO pictogram.
+Recent terminal renovations at the Albany International Airport have added supplemental ISO pictogram exit signs on terminal way-finding signs near the emergency exits.
+Parts of the Corning Museum of Glass use an exclusive variant of the ISO pictogram, pointing to exits, along with textual signs.
+The Cherokee Nation's Durbin Feeling Language Center uses the ISO pictogram instead of text.